 - ANNUAL INSTALLMENT LEIN

 - Shall have the meaning assigned in § 190-98.

 - The New York State Energy Research and Development Authority, as defined by Subdivision 2 of § 1851 of the Public Authorities Law, or its successor.

-- The Energy Improvement Corporation, a local development corporation, duly organized under § 1411 of the Not-For-Profit Corporation Law, authorized hereby on behalf of the County to implement the Energize NY Benefit Financing Program by providing funds to qualified property owners (as defined in this article) and providing for repayment of such funds from monies collected by the County Tax Collector as a charge to be levied on the real property and collected in the same manner and same form as the County taxes.
+- The Energy Improvement Corporation, a local development corporation, duly organized under Section 1411 of the Not-For-Profit Corporation Law of the State, authorized hereby on behalf of the County to implement the Qualified Property Owners and providing for repayment of such funds from monies collected by or on behalf of the County as a charge to be levied on the real property.

 - ENERGY AUDIT

 - A formal evaluation or assessment of the energy consumption of a permanent building or structural improvement to real property, conducted by a contractor certified by the Authority, or certified by a certifying entity approved by the Authority, for the purpose of identifying appropriate energy efficiency improvements that could be made to the property.